-A center circle will be drawn on the field.
+A center circle will be drawn on a field.
 It is 60 cm in diameter.
 It is a thin black marker line.
-It is there for Referees and Captains as a guidance during kick-off.
+It is there for referees and captains as a guidance during kick-off.

 3.8 Penalty areas

 SOCCER A: In front of each goal there is a 30 cm wide and 75 cm long penalty area.